nexentaedge/nexentaedge.github.io/src/docs/docker-plugin.md

 ```

 ### Upgrading plugin
-To upgrade plugin of the same tag ('latest' of no tag specified)
+To upgrade plugin of the same tag ('latest' if no tag specified)

 ```
 docker plugin upgrade nexenta/nexentaedge-nfs-plugin --disable-content-trust --grant-all-permissions